liz-ennis/liz-ennis.github.io/_posts/2026-03-15-it-s-complicated.md

 Birthdays were never celebrated in my father's childhood.
 Perhaps this is why he never remembered my birthday or my sister's date of birth.

-I'm assuming that corporal punishment was part of dad's upbringing because he used a leather strap on my sister and me.
+I'm assuming that corporal punishment was part of Dad's upbringing because he used a leather strap on my sister and me.
 Church teaching about 'sparing the rod and spoiling the child' obviously contributed to this practice as well.

 I was 12 when I received my last belting with the leather strap.
 My sister and I were fighting and as usual dad snapped.
 He chased me around the grape vine and hit the back of my legs repeatedly with the strap.